 There is no clinical diagnosis for empty nest syndrome.
 Instead, it is a phenomenon in which parents experience feelings of sadness and loss when the last child leaves home.
 That’s not to say, many kids soil the nest, and parents and caregivers are ready for them to fly the coop.
 What that said, it is still can be a bittersweet transition.

-MY EXPERIENCE WHEN OUR OLDEST LEFT THE COOP
+MY PERSONAL EXPERIENCE WHEN OUR OLDEST LEFT THE COOP

 The day we returned home from dropping off my oldest at college, I went directly to his room and laid on his bed where I could still smell the essence of him on his pillow.
 I kid you not!
 I cried my eyes out.
 Doesn’t that sound so dramatic?
 I didn’t expect to feel that way.